Neron-25/AIhorde-guide/README.md

   <kbd>![nwmnebf](https://github.com/Neron-25/AIhorde-guide/assets/127858929/bdab6f17-6e53-4998-b84c-1fd5ab4dbd34)</kbd>

 Averagely colab runs for ~ 6 hours and after ~ 3 hrs there will be an alert where you should check "Im not a robot".
+**Do not multiaccount.**

 All questions you can ask here: [A Division by Zer0](https://discord.gg/cvTnSbxygB)